Sales Process or Cycle: The 7 Steps to Sales Success

 Suspects enter the top of the funnel (TOFU).
 A lesser count of prospects or leads enters the middle of the funnel (MOFU).
 An even lesser count of opportunities enters the bottom of the funnel (BOFU).

-Those buyers who are in the aware stage of their journey will map to TOFU, those in the interest stage will map to MOFU, and those in the desire stage will map to BOFU.
+Those buyers who are in the awareness stage of their journey will map to TOFU, those in the interest stage will map to MOFU, and those in the desire stage will map to BOFU.

 A well-defined sales process or cycle can help you streamline your sales efforts, improve your conversion rates, and ultimately drive success for your business.

 By understanding each of the seven steps and implementing them effectively, you can create a process that works for your unique business needs and drives success in your sales efforts.